zoljann/Fast-Saver-Extension/README.md

 # Chrome-extension

-My first project.I chose to work on something simple, just like chrome extension, fun thing to add in your portfolio!If you ever used bookmarks, this will be very useful for you.
+ If you ever used bookmarks, this will be very useful for you.I made simple chrome extension, fun thing to add in your portfolio!

 <p align="center">
   <img src="./images/screen2.png" />